BunsDev/iMO/README.md

 ## in My Opinion...`chroot` for mom.sol

-Founded by Alexander Hamilton over 2 centuries ago,
-BNY Mellon is the world’s biggest custodian bank, and
-America's oldest bank.
-It began accepting deposits of
-ETH, enshiring  the token's definition as a commodity...

-QU!D believes Earth's most traded commodity, crude oil,
-deserves another avenue in the domain of DeFi.
-QU!D is
-not related to the British pound, but may be affected (to
-an extent) by English Common Law & British Petroleum...

 There are two contracts (Marenate, and double sized Moulinette);
 there's `deux` and 2 types of `dues`: for synthetic `long` or `short`
 (think of these as...*Itchy and Scratchy*)...`credit` and `debit` are